 Review by Ian Keogh

-Two chapters into Silver Spoon 8 marks the transition between the autumn term at Ooeza Agricultural High School and the even longer winter term, which runs until Silver Spoon 12.
+Two chapters into Silver Spoon 8 marks the transition between the autumn term at Ooeza Agricultural High School and the even longer winter term, which only finishes in Silver Spoon 13.

 Silver Spoon 7 ended with the shock statement that Ichirou Komaba never returned to school again after his successful performance in a baseball tournament.
 As this is Silver Spoon, we can rule out his dying in a car crash on the way home as too sensational for the overall tone, but Hiromu Arakawa teases by not addressing his departure for a while.
 Instead she moves onto the other burning issue of the day, all of Nakajima’s beloved cheese having been given out during the recent festival.
 Time to make some more, then.
 An entire chapter given over to making cheese doesn’t sound dynamic, and truth be told, it isn’t.
 You’ll learn how cheese is made, but it’s like watching an instructional video, with only the students’ comments adding a little light relief.